grbiuzh/GEO877/data/point_datasets/README.txt

-Folder empty due to file sizes.
+This folder is empty due to GitHub file size restrictions.

 Contact Diego to get access to the relevant files.